 Google Sheets is Google’s version of a spreadsheet; its direct competitor is Microsoft Excel.
 The major difference between the two is that Google’s software is a cloud-based free tool.
 Another difference is that Google Sheets is built for collaboration.

 Why Make a Gantt Chart in Google Sheets?

-If you’re working on a project and require that team members have access to the Gantt chart to update it as their task statuses change, then Google Sheets is a better option for making a Gantt chart than an Excel spreadsheet.
+If you’re working on a project and require that team members have access to the Gantt chart to update it in real time as their task statuses change, then Google Sheets is a better option for making a Gantt chart than an Microsoft Excel spreadsheet.
 The last thing you want is to have many versions of your Gantt chart floating around.
 The potential confusion that can arise from this can cost you time and money when managing a project.

 Google Sheet Gantt Chart: Pros & Cons

 Making a Gantt chart in Google Sheets is a great free alternative to Excel or more robust project management software.
 There are some downsides however, which can possibly make Google Sheets a less than ideal solution for your needs.